Keith McNair, Founder, UISCE

 As a career development in 1999, Keith established Discover Sligo, a day-tour and marketing enterprise which led him to develop bespoke all-Ireland educational and recreational group tours.
 In 2003, he first published the Discover Sligo magazine, which has become the quality “coffee-table” guide to County Sligo’s tourism, history and recreation, and is now set to include North Leitrim.
 Other publications will follow, including a research paper by Jason Gappa, from Berkshire School, MA, that explores how Irish secondary schools currently engage with the Irish peace process.

-UISCE does not base its studies inside a classroom.
-As much as possible, we use Ireland as “an open air classroom” and get students “out and about” to the experience places of significance.
+As much as possible, UISCE uses Ireland as “an open air classroom” and get students “out and about” to the experience places of significance.
 Our faculty, or the people we call on to deliver the content of our educational tours, are renowned leaders in their respective fields, and drawn from the full political and social spectrum in Ireland, both mainstream and at either end of the spectrum.
-Students can be sure of having opportunity to explore, discuss and debate with a wide range of thought and experience.
+Students can be sure of having opportunity to explore, discuss, debate and engage with a wide range of thought and experience.

 Our Values and Programmes